Last Updated: December 15, 2021 (summary of updates)

 The Registered Teacher entering into the User Agreement shall serve as the representative of the School for the coordination and fulfillment of the duties of this Addendum.

 The school agrees to provide student information in ways that follow state and federal laws, including FERPA.
 The school will take precautions to keep usernames, passwords, and accounts secure.
-If there is a breach in the security of accounts or student information, the school will notify TLP immediately and assist TLP in investigating and responding to unauthorized use or access.
+If there is a breach in the security of accounts or student information, the school will notify Gradient Learning immediately and assist Gradient Learning in investigating and responding to unauthorized use or access.
 The Registered Teacher will serve as a representative of the school.

 4. DUTIES OF GRADIENT LEARNING